An Ounce of Prevention…

 The spray it pretty innocuous but make sure you are wearing all of the protective equipment listed on the package.
 Sulfur is horrible if you get it in your eyes!
 Be safe!
 Follow all of the instructions!

-If you have any questions, I’ll be happy to answer them!
+Contact us if you have any questions, we’ll be happy to answer them!